mrdotan/apicv10/Misc/Exercises/ConfigureDeveloperToolkitExercise.md

 ### Step 2

 Extract the 'APIC Designer' and 'apic' CLI files in a directory.
-You can choose to keep 'credentials.json' and 'designer_credentials.json' files in same of different directory.
+You can choose to keep 'credentials.json' and 'designer_credentials.json' files in the same different directory.

 ### Step 3